Superalgos/Superalgos/README.md

 ## Usage

-Change to the Superalgos directory and type:
+1. Change to the Superalgos directory and type:
 ```
 node run
 ```
+2. Follow the in-app Welcome Tutorial to learn the basics.

 ## Uninstall